Does Your Dog Bite Injury Warrant Legal Action?

 Whatever physical harm you have suffered, as you seek medical treatment, do not neglect to talk with an attorney about legal aspects, too.
 As experienced, compassionate personal injury lawyers, we at Blincow Griffin Law have worked with many injured people and their families.

-We are aware that nearly half of dog bites that send patients to emergency rooms have been experienced by children, according to a study by the Center for Disease Control (CDC).
+We are aware that nearly half of dog bites that send patients to emergency rooms happen to children, according to a study by the Center for Disease Control (CDC).
 We know that some dog breeds are more likely to be identified after an attack, but that dogs of all breeds may bite if untrained or uncontrolled.
 We also understand the expenses and related difficulties you may face after you or your child has been attacked by a dog or any animal, bite injury consequences such as: